Trump administration drops Obama-era water protection rule

 "The Clean Water Rule represented solid science and smart public policy," the group said in a statement.
 "Where it has been enforced, it has protected important waterways and wetlands, providing certainty to all stakeholders."

-"It would be great if farmers didn't have to hire an army of consultants and lawyers just to be able to farm," he said.
+But Laura DeYoung, who runs a small sheep farm near Peninsula, Ohio, said she favored federal oversight to protect Lake Erie, where agricultural phosphorus runoff is blamed for large algae blooms.

-Republican Sen. Kevin Cramer of North Dakota said the Obama rule was "an unconstitutional power grab that did nothing to advance good water management."
+"Nothing in the Obama regulations that came out prevented me from farming the way I was previously farming," she said.

-The question of which waters are covered under the Clean Water Act has inspired decades of lawsuits and congressional debate.
+The question of which waters are covered under the Clean Water Act has inspired decades of lawsuits and numerous bills in Congress.

-The regulation drew quick legal challenges.
-Courts prevented it from taking effect in parts of the U.S.
+The regulation drew quick legal challenges from 31 states and court rulings blocking its implementation in some.
+It was effective in 22 states, Washington, D.C., and U.S. territories before Thursday's action.

-Betsy Southerland, who was director of science and technology in EPA's Office of Water during the Obama administration, said repealing its regulation would create further regulatory confusion.
+Betsy Southerland, who was director of science and technology in EPA's Office of Water during the Obama administration, said revoking its policy would create further regulatory confusion.

 "This repeal is a victory for land developers, oil and gas drillers and miners who will exploit that ambiguity to dredge and fill small streams and wetlands that were protected from destruction by the 2015 rule because of their critical impact on national water quality," Southerland said.